In a previous post, I had made a diagram to show the common structure of orchestra concerts:

 The End Result

-Here’s the new version in all its glory - you can now click each piece to see the composer name and title:
+Here’s the new version in all its glory - you can now use the Explore button to navigate around the chart and see the composer name and title for each piece:

 I also made another version for fun, where the concerts are sorted by date instead of time to intermission: